GraphQL training for teams

 What your team will actually know.

 No certificate-printer outcomes.
-These are the things we expect every team to walk away able to do, regardless of where they started.
+These are the things your team walks away able to do, wherever they started.

 Read a schema like a map

-Your team can navigate a large GraphQL schema, recognise the common shapes, and explain why a type is modelled the way it is.
+Navigate a large GraphQL schema, recognize the common shapes, and explain why a type is modeled the way it is.

 Write resolvers without surprises

-From simple fields to data loaders and pagination, with the patterns that scale instead of the snippets that bite later.
+Move from simple fields to data loaders and pagination with patterns that scale instead of snippets that bite later.

 Plan a client they can live with

-Fragments, variables, error handling, and a Relay or Apollo setup that the next person on the team can actually maintain.
+Use fragments, variables, and error handling to structure a Relay or Apollo client the next person on the team can maintain.

 Diagnose the slow query

-Open a trace, read the plan, find the N+1, and know which knobs to turn in Hot Chocolate before reaching for hacks.
+Open a trace, read the plan, find the N+1, and know which Hot Chocolate patterns to reach for before turning to hacks.

 Have an opinion on federation

-When to split a schema, when not to, and how Hot Chocolate Fusion fits with the platform they already run.
+Know when to split a schema, when not to, and how Hot Chocolate Fusion fits with the platform you already run.

 Speak the same language

-Backend, frontend, and platform engineers leave with one shared vocabulary, so the next design review is faster and friendlier.
+Give backend, frontend, and platform engineers one shared vocabulary, so the next design review is faster and friendlier.

 Delivery format